U.S. tech companies call for more controls on surveillance

 "But this summer's revelations highlighted the urgent need to reform government surveillance practices worldwide.

-Several of the eight companies, which have a combined market capitalisation of nearly $1.4 trillion (£854.13 billion), have responded by publicising their decision to boost encryption and security on their sites.
+Several of the eight companies, which have a combined market capitalization of nearly $1.4 trillion, have responded by publicizing their decision to boost encryption and security on their sites.

 TRUST AT RISK